jedrzejkubica/Elixir-BH-2025/README.md

 Then it generates a consensus haploblock phased sequences for both haploids of each sample (e.g., `NA18531_chr6_region_711055-761032_hap1.fa`) by applying variants from previously generated VCF to reference sequence (--ref).

-Testing: We generated haploblock phased sequences (format: sample_chr_region_start-end_hap1/2.fa) for all samples from the CBH population for 10 random haploblocks of chromosome 6.
+Testing: We generated haploblock phased sequences (format: sample_chr_region_start-end_hap1/2.fa) for all samples from the CBH, PUR and GBR populations for 5 random haploblocks of chromosome 6.

-#### 3. Population-specific haploblock alignments
+#### 3. Population-specific haploblock alignments ?

 We use TWILIGHT (https://github.com/TurakhiaLab/TWILIGHT), it requires one fasta file with haploblock phased sequences